marp-team/marp/website/docs/introduction/whats-marp.md

 ## What's Marp?

-Marp provides the great experience to _write_ your presentation slide deck with Markdown. :pencil:
+Marp provides a great experience for _writing_ presentations with Markdown. :pencil:

 ```markdown
 # Slide 1